iSOLveIT/mkdocs-gen/docs/controller/arduino-mates-controller.md

 //  - Pin 5 of Arduino as Reset Pin
 MatesController mates = MatesController(Serial1, Serial, 5);
 ```

 !!! note

     If a debug serial port is specified, it should be initialized before running the begin() function of this library.

+## Functions

+This section serves to provide brief discussion about the functions that can be used with an initialized [MatesController](#constructors) object.

 ### begin(baudrate, resetModule)

 This function must be used once to initialize the Serial port at the start of the Arduino application and to reset or synchronize with the display.

 | Parameters                 | Type    | Description                                                            |
 |:--------------------------:|:-------:| ---------------------------------------------------------------------- |